mad-js-dev/Catalog/README.md

 <!-- LICENSE -->
 ## License

 Distributed under "no license".
 Only for testing purposes.
-Copy, distribute, or modification are forbidden for other uses.
+Copy, distribute, or modification are forbidden for any other use.
 <!--
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 -->